 About the Series

-This series is something that I’ve devoured.
+I’ve devoured this series.
 I’m crazy in love with Wes and Kiersten’s story!
-The main theme in the series is fear and conquering the fear that’s fostered throughout all these different characters’ life-altering challenges.
+The main theme in the series is fear and conquering the fear fostered throughout all these different characters’ life-altering challenges.
 But as Wes always says, “Do it afraid.”

 The review of the series includes reviews on each of the following books (listed in order of release):